-The name Cultovate is an abbreviation of two words: intercultural innovation.
-The term represents the fostering of growth that occurs in new businesses and the innovation that comes from diverse thinking and decision making.
+The name Cultov8 is an abbreviation of two words: intercultural innovation.
+The term represents the creation of relationships between people from different cultural, language and faith backgrounds; the fostering of growth that occurs in new businesses; and the innovation that comes from diverse thinking and decision making.

-There are hundreds of studies and thousands of reports which demonstrate that bringing cultural diversity to the table is critical to creating innovative solutions to problems.
+There are many studies and reports which demonstrate that bringing cultural diversity to the table is critical to creating innovative solutions to problems.